stephenhaunts/ProfanityDetector/README.md

 # Adding and Removing Profanties

 There are a huge amount of words in the default list.
 The default list was put together from multiple lists online, so I, the author of this library, didn't physically write the list.
 If you feel that a word or words in the list are not what you consider to be a profanity, you can remove them via code, like in the following example.
-In the example we first check that "shit" is a profanity, and this returns true.
-Then we remove "shit" from the list and check if it is a profanity again.
+In the example, we first check that "sh@t" is a profanity, and this returns true.
+Then we remove "sh@t" from the list and check if it is a profanity again.
 This time it returns true as we have removed it.

 ```csharp
 var filter = new ProfanityFilter();